tale-toul/OCP4baremetalIPI/Ansible/README.md

 ```
 ## Running the playbook to configure the metal EC2 instance

-The inventory file is managed by the ansible playbook, there is no need to add any hostnames to it.
+The inventory file used by ansible is managed by the ansible playbook itself, so there is no need to add any hostnames to it.

 The vault-id file is the one used earlier to encrypt the subscription data.

 Run the playbook with the following command:

 ```
+$ cd Ansible
 $ ansible-playbook -i inventory -vvv setup_metal.yaml --vault-id vault-id
 ```